heimdal/heimdal/lib/asn1/MANUAL.md

  - C types corresponding to ASN.1 modules' types
  - C functions for DER (and some BER) codecs for ASN.1 modules' types

+We vaguely hope to eventually move to using the JSON representation of ASN.1 modules to do code generation in a programming language like `jq` rather than in C.  The idea there is to make it much easier to target other programming languages than C, especially Rust, so that we can start moving Heimdal to Rust (first after this would be `lib/hx509`, then `lib/krb5`, then `lib/hdb`, then `lib/gssapi`, then `kdc/`).

 The compiler has two "backends":

  - C code generation